Faculty Manual – Section B

 The proposal shall then be forwarded to the Office of Faculty Council, which shall forward a copy of the proposal to the Provost.
 The Provost shall act as or assign the Responsible Administrator for the proposed CIOSU based on its primary mission.
 The Responsible Administrator shall then review the proposal.
 If the Responsible Administrator endorses the proposal, the Office of Faculty Council shall then forward the proposal to the appropriate standing committee(s).
 If the standing committee(s) approve the proposal, then the Chair of Faculty Council shall forward this approval to the Responsible Administrator.
 The Faculty Council Executive Committee may act for the standing committee(s) during the summer.
 The final decision on approval of the CIOSU shall be made by the Responsible Administrator.

-In order to facilitate the funding of pending proposals, conditional approval for a CIOSU may be granted by the Responsible Administrator at the time of his or her official review and endorsement.
+In order to facilitate the funding of pending proposals, conditional approval for a CIOSU may be granted by the Responsible Administrator at the time of the Responsible Administrator’s official review and endorsement.

 If the CIOSU proposal requests University resources (see Section J.2) other than faculty time, funding from external agencies, and cost recovery activities, then the Committee on Strategic and Financial Planning shall be one of the standing committees that reviews the proposal.